Last Updated on May 17, 2023 by Matt

 This is a visual representation of the defect rates.

+This is the average defect rate in the first year.
+It is quite reliable for a complex product like an electric scooter.
 Electric scooters have a 95.37% chance of lasting at least one year after purchase without a serious defect.

 How long do electric scooters last?

 The previous data set addressed the opposite of this question, which is how fast can scooters stop working.
-Naturally, we will use a different data set to figure out how long scooters last.

 This is a bit more difficult to measure.
 The reason for that is three-fold: